Preparing for my demonstration of linocutting in the NEWASHGATE gallery in Farnham. 10.6.17

 FINE ART PRINTMAKING versus graphic reproduction

-The status enjoyed by the fine art printmaker has never been stratospheric but with the advent of cheap digital copies I feel that status has been further eroded.
+With the advent of cheap digital copies I feel that the status of the fine art printmaker has been eroded.

 In my opinion, the process of producing a “good” fine art print takes years to perfect ; to begin, drawing and painting skills have to be mastered – then and only then – can one embark on the road to becoming a fine art printmaker.

 A fine art print should not be considered as a “copy” – if you want a “copy” of an original drawing or painting, you can get high quality digital reproductions and many artists, myself included, take advantage of this by reproducing digital copies of artwork which can be sold for a fraction of the price of an original painting.
 The popularity of some reproductions have led to artists like Scottish Jack Vetriano going on to command some astronomic prices for their originals when they come up for auction.
 “The Singing Butler”, by Verriano sold the highest number of copies of any reproduction in 1992 and led to a glowing career.
 Not bad for a self taught artist !
 Personally I don’t like his work but that’s another story.

 In days of old, if artists wanted copies of their work, they had to go to a specialist commercial Offset Litho company and have a minimum of 250 copies made but this was a time consuming and very expensive exercise.

 Following on from the digital revolution in the 1980’s, home computers could be hooked up to ink jet or laser printer and some very good quality “copies” could be made quickly, in short runs and more importantly – cheaply.
 In 2017, for the very best quality digital reproduction you need to enlist the services of a specialist digital printing company, with a “top end” high resolution scanner and a Giclee” printer.